'We are here': Father's heartbreaking message to missing French teen

 The Montepellier native was fired from two hospitality jobs, one after a mid-February incident where he ran around dining tables saying his had coronavirus.

-Another encounter involved a 3am run-in with mayoral candidate, restaurateur, and provocateur Leo Molloy.
+He also had a 3am encounter with restaurateur and mayoral candidate Leo Molloy.

 Before his disappearance, a plane ticket was booked for Rolland to return home on March 20, 2020.
 He promised his mother he would collect some sand from Piha Beach for her as a souvenir first.